 My own personal choice from The Magnum Company is Pol Roger.
 As it happens, rather famously, that was Churchill’s own favourite champagne.
 Pol Roger Brut Réserve is made with thirty still base wines, drawn across at least three vintages and with the three most commonly used Champagne grapes in almost equal quantities.
-It’s a classic champagne, with a 9g dosage and with notes of bright white flowers and green apple fading to a toasty brioche and rich minerality.
+It’s classic champagne, with a 9g dosage and with notes of bright white flowers and green apple fading to a toasty brioche and rich minerality.
 For me, it’s a great aperitif and also perfect with white fish – turbot or halibut for example.
 Never released until it is at least three years old, it has Chardonnay from Epernay and the Cote des Blancs, Pinot Noir from the villages around the Montagne de Reims and Pinot Meunier comes from the Vallée de la Marne.

 - 2 dashes Angostura bitters